Chapter 17: Shenandoah II: Leadership and Survival

 Although in those days, the perfectionist in me never gave anyone

-credit for anything, by now, all of B Company was composed of mostly
+credit for anything, by now, all of B Company was primarily composed of

 veteran grunts.
 They had experienced many small-time shoot-outs,